tastee/tastee-core/README.md

 ## Getting Started

 ### with UI
-Please have a look at https://github.com/tastee/tastee-ui to get started with Tastee-UI as an end user
+Please have a look at https://github.com/tastee/tastee-ui to get started with Tastee-UI as an end user.

+### with Docker
+Please have a look at https://github.com/tastee/tastee-docker to get started with Tastee runner within docker.

 ### with NPM
-Please have a look at https://github.com/tastee/tastee-npm to get started with Tastee as command line tool
+Please have a look at https://github.com/tastee/tastee-npm to get started with Tastee as command line tool.

 ### In your own application
 Tastee core can be intregrated in your own application where you can easisly control it with `TasteeCore` Object.